minhkashyu/voting-api/README.md

 # Build a Voting App

 A Free Code Camp Dynamic Web Application Project.
-A Full Stack Javascript App using Node, Express, MongoDB, React and Passport.
+A Full Stack Javascript App using Node, Express, Passport, MongoDB and React/Redux.

-This is the API server side for the App.
-The client side is located at https://github.com/minhkashyu/voting-api.
+This is the API server side of the Fullstack App.
+The client side can be found at https://github.com/minhkashyu/voting-app-frontend.

 You can run the App at https://mks-voting-app.herokuapp.com/